andrewbaxter/organixm/readme.md

 When the system boots, it checks for a newer version from the file server and updates itself.

+See <https://github.com/andrewbaxter/gears-kiosk> for an example system, including CI builds.

 # Usage

 `default.nix` can be used directly from `nix-build` or your flake or however you'd like.